In this article on our list of independent schools, we cover:

 Our top tips for launching a successful marketing campaign aimed at the independent school sector

-Here at More Than Words, we can support you to create and manage a successful marketing campaign specifically targeted towards the independent school sector.
+Here at More Than Words, we support you by creating and managing a successful marketing campaign specifically targeted towards the independent school sector.

 So how will your email stand out amongst the rest going directly into the school’s inbox?